PreviousView allNext

 Advances in safety technology and autonomous driving features

 As these self-driving technologies get better, insurance companies may need to change the way they look at risk and set prices.
-Switching to self-driving cars will require a major rethink of who is responsible when accidents happen.
+Switching to self-driving cars will require a major rethink of responsibility when accidents happen.
 Insurers will create new ways to price and provide coverage.

 Though fully self-driving cars are still some years away, features that help drivers today are already impacting insurance prices.
 Cars with systems like adaptive cruise control, lane-keeping assist, and automatic emergency braking show they have a lower risk of accidents.
 This could lead to cheaper insurance rates for these vehicles in the future.